 X-Rings & Quad Rings (4-Lobe Seals)

-Bi-directional sealing with lower friction and longer life than conventional O-rings
+Bi-directional sealing with lower friction and longer life than conventional O-rings in reciprocating dynamic service

 Overview